- ray.get(object_refs: Sequence[ObjectRef[Any]], *, timeout: Optional[float] = 'None') List[Any] #

 object_refs – Object ref of the object to get or a list of object refs to get.

 timeout=0will return the object immediately if it’s available, else raise GetTimeoutError in accordance with the above docstring.
-The current behavior of blocking until objects become available of

 A Python object or a list of Python objects.